AjayKMehta/setup-machine/NeovimNotes.md

 ### Filter

-A filter is a program tht accepts text at standard input, modifies it and sends output to standard output.
+A filter is a program that accepts text at standard input, modifies it and sends output to standard output.

 `!{motion}{filter}`